loewen-behold/Final-Project-SQL-LHL/cleaning_data.md

     RENAME COLUMN v2productname TO productname;

+**6. Updated product categories column**
-6. Changed product categories to something more legible - Once again, I only included the items affecting my queries in order to save some time, but the procedure would be very similar if I were to perform over the whole table.
+Changed product categories to something more legible - Once again, I only included the items affecting my queries in order to save some time, but the procedure would be very similar if I were to perform over the whole table.

 Query to rename categories: